lewisgoddard/website/recommendations/hardware/components/cpus.md

 ### Modifiers

+####  F SKUs
-- F SKUs lack Intel integrated graphics, either UHD or Xe, neither of which generally perform well.
+- Lack Intel integrated graphics, either UHD or Xe, neither of which generally perform well.
 If you have a dedicated GPU, an F SKU will save you a little money, but be aware that Intel Quicksync can noticeably speed up any video transcode you might do.
-- - For: Gamers that do not stream or encode video.
+- For: Gamers that do not stream or encode video.
-- - Not For: People without a dedicated GPU, streamers or video editors.
+- Not For: People without a dedicated GPU, streamers or video editors.

+#### K SKUs
-- K SKUs are unlocked for overclocking only on the top chipset motherboards available.
+- Unlocked for overclocking only on the top chipset motherboards available.
 Outside of that they typically only add a small amount of additional boost, the exception being the 12600K which adds 4 efficiency cores.
-- - For: Gamers on the highest motherboard chipset.
+- For: Gamers on the highest motherboard chipset, or people with good cooling who want a little more performance.
-- - Not For: Everyone else.
+- Not For: Everyone else.

-- S SKUs
+#### S SKUs
+- Slightly higher clocks at a much higher price.
-- - For: Top-teir builds that have nowhere else to upgrade to.
+- For: Top-teir builds that have nowhere else to upgrade to.
-- - Not For: Everyone else.
+- Not For: Everyone else.

-- T SKUs
+#### T SKUs
-- - For:
+- For: Extreamly small builds that are not too concerned with performance.
-- - Not For:
+- Not For: Everyone else.

 ### 12th gen (Alder Lake)

 ### 13th gen (Raptor Lake)

 ## AMD

 ### Modifiers

+#### G SKUs
-- G: 5000 series and earlier: Includes integrated graphics.
+- 5000 series and earlier only: Includes integrated graphics.
-- - For: Productivity users lacking dedicated graphics.
+- For: Productivity users lacking dedicated graphics.
-- - Not For: Everyone else.
+- Not For: Everyone else.

+#### GE SKUs

+#### X SKUs
-- X: Slightly higher clocks, sometimes with no non-X variant available.
+- Slightly higher clocks, sometimes with no non-X variant available.

+#### XT SKUs

+#### X3D SKUs

 ## ARM